 Now, online marketing is a very competitive niche – and I’m going up against everyone out there who knows how to do online marketing.
 I won’t rank for online marketing, at least not in a way that I want to.
 But I might rank for the long tail…

-The point here is, the longer the keyword combination get’s, the less searches are on the keyword term.
-So it’s not desirable to rank for long tail keywords?
+The point here is, the longer the keyword combination gets, the fewer searches are on the keyword term.
+So it’s not desirable to rank for long-tail keywords?
 Oh boy, yes it is…

-While on the individual search term there are fewer searches, there are a sh**load of searches on the long tail in general.
+While on the individual search term there are fewer searches, there is a sh**load of searches on the long tail in general.
 And competition is far from big there.
-Sure, you get a lot of pros ranking for long tail keywords – but they usually don’t optimize for specific terms.
+Sure, you get a lot of pros ranking for long-tail keywords – but they usually don’t optimize for specific terms.
 And even if they do – that isn’t that much of a problem.

 Now picture someone searching for: “online marketing fashion blog SEO”.